Soham-Metha/virex/README.md

 You can even create your own programming language that compiles into SASM and runs anywhere VIREX runs — making your language instantly portable.

+This makes SASM ideal for systems programmers, compiler devs, and those learning how VMs work.

+---

 ## 🧠 Why SASM?

+- Understand **low-level systems** through a safe, abstracted virtual environment.
 - Learn how **assembly-level code** works through a clean and simplified syntax.
 - Build a **compiler** without worrying about machine-level code generation.
 - Make your own language **platform-independent** by targeting SASM.

+---

 ## 🛠 Current Features